 Throughout Colombia, social leaders are a staple of community life, providing services and defending rights that the state does not.
 But these activists face growing dangers from the criminals, ex-paramilitaries and self-styled guerrillas whose rackets they disrupt.
 This is one woman’s story.

-In his introduction to this month’s edition of CrisisWatch, Crisis Group's conflict tracker, our President Robert Malley reflects on the diverse protests taking place in the Middle East, Africa, Latin America and Asia.
+In his introduction to this month’s edition of CrisisWatch, our President Robert Malley reflects on our field analysts’ work, Crisis Group’s mandate, and why we call for inclusive dialogue in Ethiopia.

 As the coronavirus rages in Mexico and the northerly Central American countries, criminal outfits have adapted, often enlarging their turf.
 To fight organised crime more effectively, governments should combine policing with programs to aid the vulnerable and create attractive alternatives to illegal economic activity.

 Murders of Colombian grassroots activists are increasing at an alarming rate.
 The killers seek to sabotage the country’s 2016 peace agreement and the rural economic reform it promised.
 Bogotá should step up prosecution of these crimes while pushing to improve social conditions in the countryside.

 Controversy over the 2019 election and its violent aftermath continues to haunt Bolivian politics.
 As fresh polls approach, outside actors should supply technical advice and monitoring, as well as push rival parties to pledge to keep any disputes off the streets.

 The murder rate in El Salvador, once the world’s highest, is falling fast.
 President Nayib Bukele attributes the good news to his harsh anti-gang crackdown, but other factors are likely also salient.
 The government should explore policing and socio-economic reforms to calm the country’s streets.